 Crime and public policy, federal role in supporting translational criminology and criminal justice innovation, public management and strategic leadership in criminal justice

 During her first tenure at DOJ in the 1990s, she led the federal government’s engagement with states and localities on community-based crime control.
 Her agency’s annual budget grew from $800 million in 1993 to over $4 billion in 2000 and she oversaw the largest increase in federal spending on crime-related research in the nation’s history.
-She also spearheaded major federal initiatives in such areas as violence against women, drug treatment courts, and law enforcement technology.
-She has frequently testified before Congress and serves on a number of national boards, including those of the Vera Institute of Justice and the Center for Naval Analysis (CNA), a non-profit think tank.
+She also spearheaded major federal initiatives on violence against women, drug treatment courts, and law enforcement technology.
+She has frequently testified before Congress and serves on a number of national boards, including those of the Vera Institute of Justice (which she chaired from 2006 to 2009) and the Center for Naval Analysis (CNA), a non-profit think tank.
 Robinson also serves as co-chair of the International Association of Chiefs of Police (IACP)'s Research Advisory Committee.

 Robinson, L., "Bridging the Gap between Science and Criminal Justice Policy: The Federal Role," Translational Criminology (Spring 2013).